playplay/kata-doubles/learningPath/prod-is-down.md

 Since the upgrade of the Kulinarisk to the new version the cook is not able to use the oven.
 He complains that the oven doesn't work as it used to.

+>⚙️ Try to order "une tartine" again with ` ./prepareTartineAuPoivron`

 > ❓️ Have a look at the [Kulinarisk changelog](./../vendor/akei/kulinarisk/Upgrade.md).
 What do you notice?

 [Next ➡️](./fix-production.md)